-Just because solar panels are made in a uniform rectangle shape, doesn’t mean there’s a uniform formula for designing a solar array.
-In fact, it’s kind of red flag if they do that without asking some specific questions first.
-Because every home is different, and every family generates a unique set of specific needs, installing a solar energy system to meet those needs reliably throughout the year calls for a completely custom design.
+Solar panels are made in a uniform shape, but there is no uniform formula for designing a solar array.
+In fact, it should be a red flag if a solar company offers you a price point without asking specific questions first.
+Because every home is different, every state has different weather patterns, and every family has a unique set of specific needs.
+Installing solar panels to reliably meet your needs throughout the year calls for a custom design.

 Your Energy Usage

-We start the design estimate conversation with your utility bills beginning with your most recent and going back at least six months to a year.
-The more information we can assemble about household energy consumption the easier it is for us to accurately estimate the size of the solar panel array you need.
+At Blue Raven Solar, we start the design estimate conversation by reviewing your utility bills, beginning with your most recent and going back from six months to a year.
+We understand your bills will fluctuate throughout the year due to seasonal changes.
+The more information we can assemble about your household energy consumption the easier it is for us to accurately estimate the size of the solar panel array you will need.

 Then, we look at a few other factors to determine panel placement and quantity.